Rules and Regulations

 The Deputy Returning Officer will endeavour to reply to complaints within 24 hours of receipt.

-Any complaint about the administration of the election should be made to the Returning Officer, no later than Thursday 1st June 23:59.
+Any complaint about the administration of the election or concerns about candidate conduct should be made to the Deputy Returning Officer, no later than 12 hours after the close of voting.

 Interpretations